NLion74/smartchange/README.md

 # smartchange
-A script to track drive failure and smart values indicating drive failure
+A script to track drive failure and changes in smart values indicating drive failure